The Road to Newarre

 Ash and Ember.
 Elderberry.

-The first line logic that we just used might then suggest that the use of the word 'and' in the next pair of potential bottle names will provide us with the same answer of this being another single long named bottle but whilst the names Ash and Ember do not have a period between them both names do receive their own capital letter and that seems to take precedence in Pats rulebook that points to the correct shape of things and so I would suggest that despite our linkage process changing and despite the word 'and' Ash and Ember are in fact bottles #4 & #5 respectively.
+The first line logic that we just used might then suggest that the use of the word 'and' in the next pair of potential bottle names will provide us with the same answer of this being another single long named bottle but whilst the names Ash and Ember do not have a period between them both names do receive their own capital letter and that seems to take precedence in Pat's rulebook that points to the correct shape of things and so I would suggest that despite our linkage process changing and despite the word 'and' Ash and Ember are in fact bottles #4 & #5 respectively.
 The trick here is all about the meter of the chant.
-It has a count of eight beats to the bar and so uses eight syllables to name three bottles in two rhyming lines of verse and at this point in his song Bast fully expects to have reached Elderberry.
+It has a count of eight beats to the bar and so uses eight syllables to name three bottles in two lines of rhyming verse and at this point in his song Bast fully expects to have reached Elderberry.
 He has sung this rhyme before, but this time something makes him stop and taste from this bottle #6 (which is described as being 'squat and green') before he pours.
 Maybe this is because it is a different colour or shape to what he expected?
 Instead of his usual elderberry tipple, which he likes, he get's some sort of sour melon instead, which he does not.

-The reason why his counting is out is because unknown to him, just the night before, Kote smashed one of these very bottles in the mercenary's face, and we know that bottle was of Elderberry because we could smell it.
+The reason why his counting is out is because just the night before, Kote smashed one of these very bottles in the mercenary's face, and we know that bottle was of Elderberry because we could smell it.
 SO if the usual bottle #6 is now missing then Bast is actually now drinking from the next bottle along, what used to be bottle #7 which is his sour melon thing.

 He then picks up a curving red bottle instead which has something spicy in it's flavour, possibly cinnamon which I presume was formerly the 8th bottle in the line.
 This content is deemed acceptable for his cocktail but it still might not be what he was hoping for, but his rhyme continues from this place satisfied that he knows where he is again as he pointed to the 'next' bottle along and started counting once more.